 Player Profile: James Wood

 (Photo by Diamond Images via Getty Images) (Photo by Diamond Images via Getty Images)

+James Wood was born in Rockville, Maryland, on September 17, 2002.
+He played high school baseball at IMG Academy in Bradenton, FL.
+He was the first-ranked outfielder and the first-ranked overall player in Maryland.
 In his junior year, in nine games, Wood hit .348 with eight hits, two doubles, two triples, one home run, five RBI, and eight runs scored.
 In his senior year, he played 25 games and hit .258 with 16 hits, four doubles, one triple, three home runs, 26 RBI, and 30 runs scored.
 He finishes his high school career hitting .282 with 24 hits, six doubles, three triples, four home runs, 31 RBI, and 38 runs scored.
 He also appeared, pitching one inning and not giving up a hit or a run.
+Wood ranked as the top outfielder in the country and the sixth-ranked overall player.
+He committed to play college baseball at Mississippi State University.

+James Wood Draft

-When Was James Wood Drafted?
+Player Profile: James Wood